 Hence, all information regarding the "gluten free" status of a given product should be verified by the reader/consumer, especially as the more time has elapsed since the post was written, the more likely it is that a manufacturer might have changed its ingredients or commitment to gluten free manufacture.
 The reader/consumer should recheck a manufacture's packaging, website, and/or customer service number to see if anything has changed!

-Site owner (pen name: Karen Fleur Tofti Tufarelli) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, endless.com or smallparts.com.
+Site owner (pen name: Karen Fleur Tofti Tufarelli) is a participant in the Amazon Services LLC Associates Program, Swoop, Share-a-Sale, and other affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, endless.com or smallparts.com.
 Site owner is also a participant in the Google Adsense program.

-Site owner or Glutenfreesafari.com is not liable for any issues that may arise, or losses (direct or indirect) with respect to purchases or any other interactions site user experiences by clicking on or otherwise interacting with Amazon or Google Adsense advertisements or products advertised through them.
+Site owner or Glutenfreesafari.com is not liable for any issues that may arise, or losses (direct or indirect) with respect to purchases or any other interactions site user experiences by clicking on or otherwise interacting with Amazon or Google Adsense, Swoop, Share-a-Sale, Amazon Associates, Viglinks, Netfirms, Weebly, or any other affiliate advertisements or products advertised through them.

 By using this site, you agree that you will not violate copyright -- including publishing, distributing, or exploiting the contents of the website in any way.
 Content subject to copyright protection includes, but is not limited to, text, photographs.
 Most are under Creative Commons copyright/licensure which requires attribution; the Weebly platform automatically includes this attribution in the footer; but reposting content from this site could require that a user determine proper Creative Commons attribution.